bede/hostile/README.md

 # Hostile

 Hostile accurately removes host sequences from short and long read (meta)genomes, consuming single-read or paired `fastq[.gz]` input.
 Batteries are included – a human reference genome is downloaded when run for the first time.
 Hostile is precise by default, removing an [order of magnitude fewer microbial reads](https://log.bede.im/2023/08/29/precise-host-read-removal.html#evaluating-accuracy) than existing approaches while removing >99.5% of real human reads from 1000 Genomes Project samples.
 For the best possible retention of microbial reads, use an existing index masked against bacterial and/or viral genomes, or make your own using the built-in masking utility.
 Read headers can be replaced with integers (using `--rename`) for privacy and smaller FASTQs.
 Heavy lifting is done with fast existing tools (Minimap2/Bowtie2 and Samtools).
-Bowtie2 is the default aligner for short (paired) reads while Minimap2 is default aligner for long reads.
 In benchmarks, bacterial Illumina reads were decontaminated at 32Mbp/s (210k reads/sec) and bacterial ONT reads at 22Mbp/s, using 8 alignment threads.
-By default, Hostile requires 4GB of RAM for decontaminating short reads and 13GB for long reads (Minimap2).
+In typical use, Hostile requires 4GB of RAM for decontaminating short reads (Bowtie2) and 13GB for long reads (Minimap2).
 Further information and benchmarks can be found in the [paper](https://doi.org/10.1093/bioinformatics/btad728) and [blog post](https://log.bede.im/2023/08/29/precise-host-read-removal.html).
 Please open an issue to report problems or otherwise [reach](https://bsky.app/profile/bedec.bsky.social) [out](mailto:b@bede.im) for help and advice.

 ## Indexes

 The default index `human-t2t-hla` comprises [T2T-CHM13v2.0](https://www.ncbi.nlm.nih.gov/assembly/11828891) and [IPD-IMGT/HLA](https://www.ebi.ac.uk/ipd/imgt/hla/) v3.51, and is downloaded automatically when running Hostile unless another index is specified.
-Marginally higher microbial sequence retention may be possible using masked indexes.
+Higher microbial sequence retention may be possible using masked indexes, which are very easy to use.
 The index `human-t2t-hla-argos985` is masked against [985 reference grade bacterial genomes](https://www.ncbi.nlm.nih.gov/bioproject/231221) including common human pathogens, while `human-t2t-hla.argos-bacteria-985_rs-viral-202401_ml-phage-202401` is further masked against all known virus and phage genomes.
 The latter should be used when retention of viral sequences is a priority.
 To use a standard index, simply pass its name as the value of the `--index` argument, which takes care of downloading and caching the relevant index.
 [Object storage](https://objectstorage.uk-london-1.oraclecloud.com/n/lrbvkel2wjot/b/human-genome-bucket/o) is provided by the [ModMedMicro research unit](https://www.expmedndm.ox.ac.uk/modernising-medical-microbiology) at the University of Oxford.
 Custom indexes are also supported (see below).

 |                             Name                             |                         Composition                          | Date    | Masked positions       |
 | :----------------------------------------------------------: | :----------------------------------------------------------: | ------- | ---------------------- |